MI-AFP/tutorials/tutorials/03_branching.md

                 in a
 ```

-Sometimes you need to use `let-in` on one line, then you should use `;` or tuple-like binding.
+Sometimes you need to use `let-in` on one line, then you should use `;` or a tuple-like binding.
 Again it is nothing else than expression.

 ```
 *Main> let a = 10; b = 20; c = 30 in a*b*c